rpatel26/ECE229Group7/README.md

 <a  name="prerequisite"/></a>
 ## Prerequisite

-To run any of the module in this codebase, ensure the newest version of the [python3](https://www.python.org/downloads/) or the newest version of [Anaconda](https://docs.anaconda.com/anaconda/install/) installed in the machine.
+To run any of the module in this codebase, ensure the newest version of [python3](https://www.python.org/downloads/) or the newest version of [Anaconda](https://docs.anaconda.com/anaconda/install/) is installed on the machine.
 Further, ensure the respective binary is in the list of PATH variables.

-Additonally, ensure the necessay [dataset](https://www.kaggle.com/blurredmachine/are-your-employees-burning-out/download) is downloaded and stored in the **data** directory.
+Additonally, ensure the necessary [dataset](https://www.kaggle.com/blurredmachine/are-your-employees-burning-out/download) is downloaded and stored in the **data** directory.
 Refer to  [Folder Organization](#folder) for details on **data** directory.
 Note, the **data** directory is NOT part of this repository, it has to manually created.

 <a name="folder"/></a>
 ## Folder Organization